bnomei/kirby3-schema/README.md

 ### Enforcing a Schema for a single file

-You can enforce a certain validate in adding a special header comment.
+You can enforce a certain schema in adding a special header comment.
 Which will most probably be needed even with Schemastore setup since Kirby uses plain `*.yml` extension for blueprints and not something like `*.kirby.yml`.

 **site/blueprints/pages/default.yml**
 ```diff